One-Parent Family Payment is a payment for people under 66 who are parenting alone.

 There are exceptions to this:

-To qualify for a One-Parent Family Payment, you must meet these conditions:
+To qualify for One-Parent Family Payment, you must:

-If you are separated, divorced or your civil partnership is dissolved, you must have been living apart for at least three months before you apply for One-Parent Family Payment.
+If you are separated, divorced or your civil partnership is dissolved, you must be living apart for at least three months before you apply for One-Parent Family Payment.
 You may be required to make efforts to seek maintenance from your former partner.

 The maximum rate of One-Parent Family Payment is €203 a week, plus the rate for for any qualified child(ren) .

 Widowed or a surviving civil partner